ActiveCampaign vs Drip for Ecommerce 2026: Which One Actually Delivers?

 Customer Support

-ActiveCampaign offers email and chat support across all plans, with phone support on Enterprise.
-Response times are generally solid — 2–4 hours for chat in my experience.
-Their documentation is extensive and their community forum is genuinely active, which matters more than people give it credit for.
+ActiveCampaign provides email and chat support across all plans, with phone support at the Enterprise level.
+Response times are usually solid — around 2–4 hours for chat in my experience.
+Their documentation is thorough and their community forum is actually active, which matters more than people realize.

-Drip's support has been a consistent friction point in user reviews, and honestly, I think it's one of their bigger weaknesses.
-Chat support is available but response times can stretch beyond what you'd want when something's broken.
-Their knowledge base is adequate but doesn't match ActiveCampaign's depth.
-Not a dealbreaker for everyone, but worth factoring in if your team leans on support.
+Drip's support has been a consistent pain point in user reviews, and honestly, it's one of their bigger weaknesses.
+Chat support exists but response times can drag when something breaks.
+Their knowledge base is functional but doesn't compare to ActiveCampaign's.
+Not a dealbreaker for everyone, but worth considering if your team relies on support.

 Winner: ActiveCampaign